wearemd/wordpress-starter/README.md

 │   ├── libs                                      # Libraries style folder
 │   │   └── _all.sass                             # Sass file to register all libraries styles
 │   └── style.sass                                # Main Sass file used by as source by Gulp
-├── .tool-versions                                # Tells asdf which version to use locally │                                                 # for each language ├── docker-compose.yml                            # Docker Compose file to define services, │                                                 # networks and volumes
-├── Dockerfile                                    # Docker container declaration
-├── gulpfile.js                                   # Gulp configuration
+├── .babelrc                                      # Tells Babel which presets and plugins to use ├── .tool-versions                                # Tells asdf which version to use locally │                                                 # for each language ├── docker-compose.yml                            # Docker Compose file to define services, │                                                 # networks and volumes ├── Dockerfile                                    # Docker container declaration ├── gulpfile.js                                   # Gulp configuration
-└── Makefile                                      # Defines commands for this project
+├── Makefile                                      # Defines commands for this project └── package.json                                  # Defines libraries and dependencies
+                                                  # for JS packages, used by Yarn
 ```

 ## 🚨 [WordPress Coding standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards)